 - You can quickly follow-up if there is no initial response and you’re far more likely to get a response on a second outreach point.

 These are just a few of the benefits, just ask yourself this question: would you rather receive a call out of the blue or a well-crafted e-mail offering a product or service that’s relevant to you and is personalised?

-Combining cold emails with warm telephone conversations has a much higher rate of conversion than either method alone, a hybrid is always generally a better mix and remember to keep it brief, to the point and make sure you’re reaching the right people.
+Combining effective email marketing with warm telephone conversations has a much higher rate of conversion than either method alone, a hybrid is always generally a better mix and remember to keep it brief, to the point and make sure you’re reaching the right people.